Satori joins Commvault to power the future of Data & AI Security. Learn more →

 Satori imports this variable and records that the user has a “WA” state attribute configured in the IdP.

-Satori added RLS to the report, producing the following Power BI view for the current user.
+Satori has added RLS to the report, producing the following Power BI view for the current user.

-A different user with different permissions, in this case, authorization to a wide range of states gains access to all data.
-This shows the dynamic ability of using Satori with Power BI where different users privileged with different access, are automatically granted access to that data, quickly and easily.
+A different user with different permissions, in this case authorization to a wide range of states, gains access to all data.
+This shows the dynamic ability of using Satori with Power BI where different users with different access privileges are automatically granted access to that data, quickly and easily.

 Conclusion

-To learn more about how Satori can help your organization become AI-ready through RLS on Power BI book a demo with one of our experts.
+To see how Satori can simplify RLS on Power BI and help your organization get AI-ready, book a demo with one of our experts.

 Learn More About Satori